jundu1/AI_for_Trading/exercise/neural_nets/README.md

 # Neural Networks

 ## Perceptron and (Stochastic) Gradient Descent
-The gradient_descent.ipynb notebook actually applies the stochastic gradient descent approach.
+The gradient_descent.ipynb notebook uses for loop to go through all data points in each epoch, updating the weight in iteration of each data point.
+This works because the overall Error function is sum (mean) of the error of every data points.
+The derivatives are also independent amongst the data points.
+Therefore, the overall gradient is the sum of individual data point gradient!

-With # epoches = 100, and each batch contains only 1 data point
+This however can be viewed as applying the stochastic gradient descent approach. i.e. With # epochs = 100, and each batch contains only 1 data point

 ### Difference from Gradient Descent vs perceptron notebooks
 They are largely the same because both updates the coefficients with log loss function.
 Except